-Drill sample recovery Method of recording and assessing core and chip sample recoveries and results assessed Measures taken to maximise sample recovery and ensure representative nature of the samples Whether a relationship exists between sample recovery and grade and whether sample bias may have occurred due to preferential loss/gain of fine/coarse material. • RC drill recoveries were visually estimated from volume of sample recovered.
+ASX ANNOUNCEMENT Drilling techniques Drill type (e.g. core, reverse circulation, openhole hammer, rotary air blast, auger, Bangka, sonic, etc) and details (e.g. core diameter, triple or standard tube, depth of diamond tails, facesampling bit or other type, whether core is oriented and if so, by what method, etc).
+Diamond drill core was HQ2 and NQ2 with RC pre-collar (140mm face-sampling hammer) from 0m to 220m.
+Drill sample recovery Method of recording and assessing core and chip sample recoveries and results assessed Measures taken to maximise sample recovery and ensure representative nature of the samples Whether a relationship exists between sample recovery and grade and whether sample bias may have occurred due to preferential loss/gain of fine/coarse material.
+Core recovery and RQD measurements were recorded by the field geologist.
+Negligible core loss was observed throughout the sampled core.
+RC drill recoveries were visually estimated from volume of sample recovered.
 All sample recoveries within the mineralized zone were above 80% of expected.
 RC samples were visually checked for recovery, moisture and contamination and notes were made in the logs.
+There has been no recognisable relationship between recovery and grade, and therefore no accomple bice.
+Logging Whether core and chip samples have been geologically and geotechnically logged to a level of detail to support appropriate Mineral Resource estimation, mining studies and metallurgical studies.
+Whether logging is qualitative or quantitative in nature.
+Core (or costean, channel, etc) photography.
+The total length and percentage of the relevant intersections logged. sample bias.
+Core recovery and RQD measurements were recorded by the field geologist.
+Negligible core loss was observed throughout the sampled core.
 There has been no recognisable relationship between recovery and grade, and therefore no sample bias.
-Logging Whether core and chip samples have been geologically and geotechnically logged to a level of detail to support appropriate Mineral Resource estimation, mining studies and metallurgical studies.Whether logging is qualitative or quantitative in nature.
-Core (or costean, channel, etc) photography.The total length and percentage of the relevant intersections logged. • Detailed geological logs have been carried out on all RC drill holes, but no geotechnical data have been recorded (or is possible to be recorded due to the nature of the sample).
+Detailed geological logs have been carried out on all RC drill holes, but no geotechnical data have been recorded (or is possible to be recorded due to the nature of the sample).
 The geological data would be suitable for inclusion in a Mineral Resource estimate.
 Logging of RC drill chips recorded lithology, mineralogy, mineralisation, weathering, colour and other sample features.
 RC chips are stored in plastic RC chip trays.
-All holes were logged in full.
+Drilholes were logged in full.
 Sub-sampling techniques and sample preparation If core, whether cut or sawn and whether quarter, half or all core taken.
 If non-core, whether riffled, tube sampled, rotary split, etc and whether sampled wet or dry.
 For all sample types, the nature, quality and appropriateness of the sample preparation technique.
-Quality control procedures adopted for all sub- sampling stages to maximise representivity of samples.
+Quality control procedures adopted for all subsampling stages to maximise representivity of samples.
 Measures taken to ensure that the sampling is representative of the in situ material collected, including for instance results for field duplicate/second-half sampling.
-Whether sample sizes are appropriate to the grain size of the material being sampled. • RC samples were collected on the drill rig using a cone splitter.
-All of the mineralised samples were collected dry or moist as noted in the drill logs and database.
-The field sample preparation followed industry best practice.
-This involved collection of 1m samples from the cone splitter and transfer to calico bag for dispatch to the laboratory.
-Field QC procedures involve the use of alternating standards and blank samples (insertion rate of 1:25).
+Whether sample sizes are appropriate to the grain size of the material being sampled.
+Core is cut using an automatic core saw to achieve a half-core sample for the laboratory.
+The Company used Industry standard of collecting core in core trays, marking metre intervals and drawing orientation lines.
+Field QC procedures for DD and RC drilling involve the use of alternating standards and blank samples (insertion rate of 1:25).
 No field duplicates were taken.
 The sample sizes were considered more than adequate to ensure that there are no particle size effects relating to the grain size of the mineralisation, which lies in the percentage range.
-Quality of assay data and laboratory tests The nature, quality and appropriateness of the assaying and laboratory procedures used and whether the technique is considered partial or total.
-For geophysical tools, spectrometers, handheld XRF instruments, etc, the parameters used in determining the analysis including instrument make and model, reading times, calibrations factors applied and their derivation, etc. Nature of quality control procedures adopted (e.g. standards, blanks, duplicates, external laboratory checks) and whether acceptable • Samples were submitted to Intertek Genalysis and analysed via method 4A/OE04: Multi-acid digest including hydrofluoric, nitric, perchloric and hydrochloric acids in Teflon tubes.
-Analysed by Inductively Coupled Plasma Optical (Atomic) Emission Spectrometry.
-This is considered a total analysis, with all of the target minerals dissolved.
-An Olympus Vanta portable handheld xrf analyser was used only for a guide to logging, selection of single metre and composite sampling intervals, and confirmation of logged mineralisation.
-No pXRF values are reported.
+Selected mineralised sample chips from RC holes were analysed via thin section, polished section and SEM (scanning electron microscope) by consultant mineralogy specialists Diamantina Laboratories.